top of page

 However, every relationship is unique and for some couples, only a few sessions might be needed.
 Whilst for others, a longer process is required.

-You, as the client, don't have to be aware of these steps or stages.
 Our counsellors are skilled at guiding sessions and taking an active role in the process.
-Couples therapy in Georgetown can help you to develop the skills to overcome your difficulties.
+We've helped couples just like you develop the skills to overcome your difficulties.
 We will help you find the root causes of your relationship issues, uncover and express painful emotions, and provide support and guidance to help resolve them.

 When is the Right Time to Go to Couples Therapy?